msprev/panzer/README.rst

 ~~~~~~~~~~~~~~~~~~~~

 Command line options override settings in the metadata, and they cannot
-be disable by a metadata setting.
+be disabled by a metadata setting.

 Filters specified on the command line (as a value of ``--filter``) are
 always run first: they will be treated as appearing at the start of the